 We have already written a full blown article on frozen shoulder in yoga.
 In short, what I have found over the years is that a build up of overworking the rotator cuff muscles, as well as other muscles around the shoulder joint, can lead to this condition.
 It’s also worth noting that it is also often diagnosed as idiopathic.
 This means, no known cause.
 Sometimes it may be age and/or hormonal changes in the body.

-To help us avoid frozen shoulder, like I’ve been saying, stabilize the shoulder girdle first, and make it more likely that the rotator cuff muscles are working from their mechanical advantage.
+To help us avoid frozen shoulder, like I’ve been saying, stabilize the shoulder girdle first.
+Make it more likely that the rotator cuff muscles work with their mechanical advantage.
 The technical name for this condition is adhesive capsulitis.
 The capsule referred to here is the joint capsule that surrounds the shoulder joint.
 Guess which muscles become part of the capsule via their attachments which are simply connective tissue?
 The rotator cuff muscles.